Self-care is a person taking care of themselves and their personal health, well-being, or happiness.

 Why Is It Important To Be Flexible?

-Flexibility will help with muscular weakness, avoid muscle shortening and pain, improve posture and movement all around, and can even reduce your risk of injury.
+Flexibility will help with muscular weakness, avoid muscle shortening and pain, improve posture and movement, and even reduce your risk of injury.

 And there you have it — a healthy body makes the best possible foundation of a healthy, happy mind.
 So, make plans to get active today, and never look back.
 You’ll feel like a whole new person in no time!